jcalais/huedash/README.md

 Obviously you need to carefully modify the parameters above to your environment.
 When you're confident your params are correct, go ahead and press the PUT-button in the Api Debug tool.
 Your Hue ip should change immediately.
 You can test it by navigating to https://[new ip you just specified].

+## Known issues

+* At the moment, the Hue Api calls are made using javascript between client and Hub.
+This means it won't work outside of your local network.
+In the future I plan to have all communication happen between the Pi and the Hue Hub, which will make it work from anywhere you can reach the Pi.
+* Light states are not replicated when using scenes, so when you press a scene button, the interface might say lights are still on, even though the scene turned them off.
+This can be fixed by refreshing and in the future I will probably add some kind of light state refresh on tab change.
+* Please note that sliding a light's brightness slider to zero doesn't mean it's off.
+It means it's at its lowest visible brightness.
+The brightness works independently of the on/off state, so a light can be both off and have a brightness of 50% at the same time.

 ## Read more

 The full Philips Hue Api documentation can be found at